 Regularly Update and Refine

-Regular updates ensure the recruiting intake form remains aligned with current job market trends and hiring needs.
+Regular updates guarantee the recruiting intake form remains aligned with current job market trends and hiring needs.
 Neglecting to update the form can lead to inconsistencies in candidate selection criteria, resulting in poor hiring decisions.
-During updates, evaluating the essential elements ensures it captures the latest skills, qualifications, and job requirements.
+During updates, evaluating the essential elements ensures that it capture the latest skills, qualifications, and job requirements.

 How Fonzi Enhances the Recruiting Intake Process

-Fonzi is a powerful solution for scaling teams quickly and efficiently.
-Leveraging artificial intelligence, Fonzi supports hiring teams in various ways, including reducing time-to-hire and automating key recruiting workflows such as candidate sourcing, resume screening, and interviews.
+Fonzi is a powerful solution for improving teams quickly and efficiently.
+Using artificial intelligence, Fonzi supports hiring teams in various ways, including reducing time-to-hire and automating key recruiting workflows such as candidate sourcing, resume screening, and interviews.
 This automation improves efficiency without sacrificing the candidate experience, ensuring a smooth and effective recruitment process.

 Common Mistakes to Avoid When Using a Recruiting Intake Form